-Table 1 describes the establishment size distributions in the United States and Japan.
-The U.S. data are from Statistics of U.S. Businesses (SUSB) dataset.7 The table is calculated from the 2003-04 data.
-The Japanese data are taken from the Establishment and Enterprise Census (EEC) 2006.2 From the table, it can clearly be seen that the Japanese establishments tend to be smaller.3
+Table 1 describes the establishment size distributions in the U.S. and Japan.
+The U.S. data is from Statistics of U.S. Businesses (SUSB) dataset.1 The table is calculated from the 2003-2004 data.
+The Japanese data is taken from the Establishment and Enterprise Census (EEC) 2006.2 From the table, it can clearly be seen that the Japanese